IBM/WCA-AnsibleLightspeed-L3/docs/customizing.md

 ---

-#
-# Next steps
+## **iii.
+Conclusion**

 That concludes the hands-on components to this Level 3 course, but your learning and experimentation doesn't need to end here.

-The next **OPTIONAL** module will allow you craft a fully-functional Ansible Playbook for the automated deployment of an Amazon EC2 instance and WordPress application — deployable from your local machine into a live AWS environment.
+The <a href="https://ibm.github.io/WCA-AnsibleLightspeed-L3/advanced/" target="_blank">**OPTIONAL** module</a> which follows teaches you how to craft a fully-functional Ansible Playbook for the automated deployment of an Amazon EC2 instance and WordPress application — deployable from your local machine into a live AWS environment.
 IBM technical sellers and business partners are **NOT** required to complete this section to receive Level 3 accreditation.
 However, it is highly recommended by the authors that you attempt the material, given the tremendous demonstration value it provides for clients.

 Otherwise, you are welcome to conclude the hands-on component at this point and follow the <a href="https://ibm.github.io/WCA-AnsibleLightspeed-L3/evaluation/" target="_blank">Level 3 accreditation</a> steps (depending on your role).